Skip to content

 Output dock

-After Execute, the returned tables appear in the output dock.
+After Evaluate, the returned tables appear in the Outputs dock.
 For example, this table corresponds to:

 destrat out.db +STATS -r CH